AISA Global Issues Service Summit

 AISA is pleased to announce that the American International School of Mozambique (AISM) will be hosting the 2015 AISA-GISS event in Maputo from April 24th-26th.
 More information will be available soon.

 LCS was proud to host the AISA Global Issues Service Summit Africa 2014 in Accra, Ghana.

 Sharing ideas, building relationships, and empowering the youth to make change.
 These are three fundamental principles specific to the AISA Global Issues Service Summit.
 Held in a different country in Africa every year, this conference has become one that students look forward to annually as it helps students realize they can make a difference and empowers them to work with their peers to consider and develop solutions for global issues.
 These young adults become more aware of the issues in our world, and more aware to the fact that anyone can make a positive difference.

 International School of Kenya (ISK)

-ISK is proud to host the AISA Global Issues Service Summit Africa 2013.
+ISK was proud to host the AISA Global Issues Service Summit Africa 2013.

-It will be an inspiring event that will empower students to become agents of change in our world, particularly in relation to the 20 global issues highlighted in Jean Francois Rischard's powerful book High Noon: 20 Global Problems and 20 Years to Solve Them.
+It was an inspiring event that empowered students to become agents of change in our world, particularly in relation to the 20 global issues highlighted in Jean Francois Rischard's powerful book High Noon: 20 Global Problems and 20 Years to Solve Them.

-The theme of the 2013 summit will be “Amani: One World, One Harmony”.
-This theme is particularly poignant as Kenya will be on the verge of a national election as the summit takes place.
+The theme of the 2013 summit was “Amani: One World, One Harmony”.
+This theme was particularly poignant as Kenya was on the verge of a national election when the summit took place.
 Given the post-election violence of late 2007 and early 2008, this theme reflects on some crucial local and national concerns.
-Of course, the theme also extends into major global issues, from environmental degradation to poverty and the digital divide.
+Of course, the theme also extended into major global issues, from environmental degradation to poverty and the digital divide.

 Read LeeAnne Lavender's article on the latest developments towards 2013 AISA GISS Summit